 - (tenants) if the Nominated Property is tenanted, procure that the relevant information and consents in clauses 7.2(b) and 12 are provided by the landlord of the Nominated Property to Solar Victoria;

-- (obligations) comply with its obligations under these Terms and Conditions and not enter into any arrangement or other arrangement which would prevent it from complying with its obligations under these Terms and Conditions;
+- (obligations) comply with their obligations under these Terms and Conditions and not enter into any arrangement or other arrangement which would prevent them from complying with their obligations under these Terms and Conditions;

 - (no Event of Default) ensure that an Event of Default does not occur;